Water-Melon/Melon/README.md

 ### Installation

-On Windows, please install `mingw` and `git bash` at first.
+On Windows, please install `mingw`, `git bash` and `make` at first.
 Then execute these shell commands on git bash or terminal (on UNIX).

 ```
 git clone https://github.com/Water-Melon/Melon.git